Social Work Licensure Requirements in New York

 An individual who intends to practice clinical social work should make sure their graduate social work program includes 12 semester hours of clinical courses that will prepare them for the LCSW role.
 If the required clinical courses were not included in their CSWE-accredited master’s program, they will need to make them up later.

 One will need to practice for at least three years under conditions acceptable to the Board.
 The practice site must be an acceptable setting as defined by New York law.
-One's supervisor may be a Board approved clinical social worker, psychologist, or psychiatrist; if a potential supervisor has not previously been granted approval, he must submit his qualifications.
+One's supervisor may be a clinical social worker, psychologist, or psychiatrist.
 If there is not a qualified supervisor at the LMSW’s workplace, the employer may contract with a third-party supervisor.
 However, the LMSW themselves may not employ a supervisor.

 The master social worker will need to accrue 2,000 qualifying client contact hours.
 Only those hours spent in diagnosis, assessment based treatment planning, and psychotherapy may be counted.
-Client contact and supervision hours should be recorded on a form provided by the Board.
+Client contact and supervision hours should be recorded in a psychotherapy log.
 The necessary paperwork can be found on the LCSW section of the Board website.
 Find the appropriate forms here.
 The required examination at this level is the ASWB clinical examination.
 Applications should be accompanied by a $294 application/ licensing fee.

 R Privilege Requirements

 In order to qualify for R Privilege, a clinical social worker must practice, at minimum, an additional three years under supervision specified by the New York Board.
 The LCSW can go into private practice.
 R privilege, though, requires a lengthy period of work under consultation.
 If the LCSW’s supervisor is a social worker, he or she must have R privilege.